 - If you have multiple application hosts to scan across different environments, you should create separate YAML configuration files and pass the appropriate configuration in as a parameter to the HawkScan Docker command.

-At this point, it is not recommended to scan your production application with HawkScan.
+At this point, we do not recommend scanning your application running in production with HawkScan.
 HawkScan performs active penetration testing of all inputs, resulting in data being inserted into your database.